tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - ***The 6 Month Checkup***
   - A healthy portfolio requires a regular checkup – every 6 months.
+  - Merchandise is still attractive (it may involve checking the stores)
+  - With fast grower, ask yourself what will keep them growing,
+  - What phase of growth the company is in: Start-up, expansion, maturity
   - Even with blue chips, buy and forget can result in wasted opportunities and huge losses.
 It happens to people who imagine that betting with blue chips relieves them of the need to pay attention.
   - It’s not simply a matter of checking prices – you can’t assume anything.
   - You’ve got to follow the stories and get the answer to 2 basic questions: